Skip to Content

 Amy Traynor

-This easy Daiquiri variation is made with a fresh banana syrup, white rum, and freshly squeezed lime juice.
+This easy Daiquiri variation is made with a simple to make banana syrup, white rum, and freshly squeezed lime juice.

 No ratings yet